LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Technical approach

 For 2D joints, the 3D joints $\bm{j}^{3d}$ corresponding to $(\bm{\theta}_1^{'}, \bm{\beta}_1^{'})$ are projected into 2D joints $\bm{j}^{2d} \in \mathbb{R}^{K \times 2}$ using prospective projection. $\bm{j}^{2d}$ is encoded into 2D Gaussian joint heatmaps, $G \in \mathbb{R}^{K\times H\times W}$.
 We obtain the final input $X \in \mathbb{R}^{(K+1)\times H \times W}$ by concatenating S and G. Note that the noises in keypoints detection will introduce noises into the 2D joint heatmap encoding.
 To handle occluded joints explicitly, we randomly remove some body parts from the human body and add occluding boxes to the silhouette in $S$ during training.

-\subsection{Regression network}
+\subsection{Regression Network}

 Our method is architecture-agnostic.
 We use the baseline network architecture as in \cite{ kanazawa2018end, kolotouros2019spin,STRAPS2020BMVC}, which consists of a convolutional encoder for feature extraction and an iterative regressor that outputs predicted SMPL pose, shape and camera parameters ($\hat{\bm{\theta}}$, $\hat{\bm{\beta}}$ and $\hat{\bm{\Pi}}$) from the extracted feature.
-Same as \cite{STRAPS2020BMVC}, the SMPL default discontinuous Euler rotation vectors are replaced by a continuous 6-dimensional rotation representation of $\hat{\bm{\theta}}$ proposed by \cite{zhou2019continuity}.
+Similarly as in STRAPS \cite{STRAPS2020BMVC}, the SMPL default discontinuous Euler rotation vectors are replaced by a continuous 6-dimensional rotation representation of $\hat{\bm{\theta}}$ proposed by \cite{zhou2019continuity}.

-The weak-perspective camera model is adopted in this paper, represented by $\hat{\bm{\Pi}} = [\hat{s},\hat{\bm{t}}]$ where $\hat{\bm{t}} \in \mathcal{R}$ means scale and $\hat{\bm{t}} \in \mathcal{R}^2$ represents ${x-y}$ camera translation.These parameters allow us to generate the mesh corresponding to the regressed parameters, $\hat{\bm{v}}=\mathcal{M}(\hat{\bm{\theta}}, \hat{\bm{\beta}})$, as well as the 3D joints $\hat{\bm{j}}^{3d} = \bm{J}\hat{\bm{v}}$ and their 2D reprojection $\hat{\bm{j}}^{2d}=\hat{\bm{\Pi}}(\hat{\bm{j}}^{3d})$.
+The weak-perspective camera model is adopted in this paper, represented by $\hat{\bm{\Pi}} = [\hat{s},\hat{\bm{t}}]$ where $\hat{s} \in \mathcal{R}$ means scale and $\hat{\bm{t}} \in \mathcal{R}^2$ represents ${x-y}$ camera translation.
+These parameters allow us to generate the mesh corresponding to the regressed parameters, $\hat{\bm{v}}=\mathcal{M}(\hat{\bm{\theta}}, \hat{\bm{\beta}})$, as well as the 3D joints $\hat{\bm{j}}^{3d} = \bm{J}\hat{\bm{v}}$ and their 2D reprojection $\hat{\bm{j}}^{2d}=\hat{\bm{\Pi}}(\hat{\bm{j}}^{3d})$.

 \textbf{Neural 3D Mesh Renderer.} Differentiable rendering is a novel field which allows the gradients of 3D objects to be calculated and propagated through images.
 We follow the common self-supervision pipeline with differentiable rendering and don't need correspondence to images.
 A neural 3D mesh renderer \cite{kato2018neural} is integrated into our framework to provide silhouette supervision during training.
 The loss function is defined as